VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ```

 This function is specifically for registering a new user with
-email, username, name and password.
+email, username, name, and password.
 We are going to be using the
 `RegistrationForm` that we created in `root/users/forms.py`.
 The
 form will load unfilled-out in a `GET` request.
 If a `POST`
 request is sent with valid fields, the `form` object will validate
 when `validate_on_submit()` is called on it.
 From there we will
-generate a password hash value from the user supplied password
+generate a password hash value from the user-supplied password
 using the `generate_password_hash(PASSWORD)` function imported
 from `werkzeug.security`, a module automatically installed with
 Flask.
 All form values will be saved as parameters when
 instantiating an instance of the `User` class model which we
-save to our mongodb database.
-Finally we flash a thank you message
+save to our MongoDB database.
+Finally, we flash a thank you message
 to the user, log them in, and redirect them wherever we like.

-Lets discuss how that redirect function works:
+Let's discuss how that redirect function works:

 ```python
 def login_and_redirect(user):